P4d1lh4/Readme.md/README.md

 <!-- ========================== ABOUT ME ========================== -->
 <h3 align="center">🎯 About Me</h3>
 <p align="center">
-  I’m a <strong>Front-End Developer</strong> and <strong>Computer Science student</strong> based in Recife - PE, Brazil.<br/>
-  My goal is to combine creativity and logic to build scalable and engaging digital solutions.<br/>
+  I’m a Developer and Computer Science student based in Recife - PE, Brazil.
+My goal is to combine creativity and logic to build scalable and engaging digital solutions, driven by data-driven insights.
+I have a strong interest in Data Analysis and enjoy using it to create more intelligent and effective applications.
 I love teamwork, learning from challenges, and contributing to open-source projects.
 </p>

 ---